stantraub/Disneygram/README.md

 ## Background and Overview

 Disneygram is an Instagram clone with a Disney-inspired twist.
 Users in the Disney universe are able to create accounts, login/logout, and view pictures.
-Post capability will be added in the near future.

 Features cloned from Instagram include:

-User authentication
+-User authentication
-Feed
+-Feed
-User Profile with picture grid layout
+-User Profile with picture grid layout
-Likes
-Comments
+-Follows
+-Post show modals on feed and user profile pages -Posting capability and profile editing
+-Likes
+-Comments

 ## Demo